-Every @PlanningSolution class has a score.
+Every Solution has a score.
 The score is an objective way to compare two solutions.
 The solution with the higher score is better.
-The Solver aims to find the solution with the highest Score of all possible solutions.
-The best solution is the solution with the highest Score that Solver has encountered during solving, which might be the optimal solution.
+The Solver aims to find the Solution with the highest Score of all possible solutions.
+The best solution is the Solution with the highest Score that Solver has encountered during solving, which might be the optimal solution.

-OptaPlanner cannot automatically know which solution is best for your business, so you need to tell it how to calculate the score of a given @PlanningSolution instance according to your business needs.
+OptaPlanner cannot automatically know which Solution is best for your business, so you need to tell it how to calculate the score of a given Solution according to your business needs.
 If you forget or are unable to implement an important business constraint, the solution is probably useless: